 Things to do near Cirencester

-Just five miles south of Cirencester, the Cotswold Water Park has 180 lakes set across 42 square miles.
+Just five miles south of Cirencester, the Cotswold Lakes has over 180 lakes set across 42 square miles.
 As well as being a nature reserve and wild bird habitat, there are lots of activities, including kayaking, paddleboarding and windsurfing, plus a beach and inflatables course.

 There are also beautiful gardens nearby, including romantic Cerney House Gardens (4.5 miles) and the Arts and Crafts house and garden at Rodmarton Manor (9 miles).
 And the Cotswold Sculpture Park (5.5 miles) displays contemporary artworks in an outdoor art gallery.